 The Village of East Canton has produced many notable citizens with its robust heritage.
 Those it is most proud of are our veterans.
-The men and women who have and continue to serve in our armed forces.
-Each becomes a beacon of hope and serves as vanguards of our liberties and freedoms.
+Each becomes a beacon of hope and a vanguard of our liberties and freedoms.
 Some have paid the ultimate sacrifice to ensure the tyrants of the past shall never strangle the world again, nor shall the terrorist of today survive.
 For that, our nation and village are forever indebted.

 “We are forever indebted to those who have given their lives that we might be free.”

 Frequently Asked Questions

 Q: Is crisis intervention counseling for Veterans offered?
 Yes, there is help.
 Veterans, their families or friends may contact the Confidential Veterans Crisis Line at 1-800-273-8255 and Press 1 or Chat online at VeteransCrisisLine.net or Text to 838255, Veterans, as well as all residents, may contact Stark Co.
 Crisis Intervention and Recovery Center Crisis Hotline 330-452-6000 or Dial 911 for Emergency Services.
 Each service is available 24 Hours A Day.

 Q: What employment opportunities are available for Veterans?
 One such program is Troops to Energy is an initiative designed to accelerate the training of Veterans into key energy positions.
 Vocational Rehabilitation & Employment assists Veterans with service-related disabilities find and keep suitable jobs within the community.
 Other resources include US Department of Labor Veterans Employment &Training Services and Ohio Job & Family Services each organization will promote employment and training of Veterans.
 There are many other employment services available simply search Veteran Employment.

 Q: Who is eligible to receive veterans benefits?
 To learn if you or a family member is eligible please click Veterans Benefits for the most current eligibility requirements.